-If a student drives on a dirt/grassed area, parks other than the student area in the front parking lot, parks in a fire lane (marked by a red line), or parks in an area that is not marked as a parking spot, they may be subject to the following discipline:
+If a student drives on a dirt/grassed area, parks somewhere other than the student area in the front parking lot, parks in a fire lane (marked by a red line), or parks in an area that is not marked as a parking spot, he/she may be subject to the following discipline:

 1st Offense: Saturday School

-2nd Offense: Two days of ISS
+2nd Offense: Two (2) days ISS

-3rd Offense: Three days of ISS
+3rd Offense: Three (3) days ISS

 Students are not allowed in the parking lot or in parked cars during the school day.

-Each vehicle is to be registered with the Main Office by the student & obtain a parking permit at enrollment.
-Parking permits may be purchased for \$15 until September 1st.
-After September 1st, ALL spots still available will be \$20.
-Students who do not get their license until second semester may purchase a permit for \$10 if purchased within 30 days of the issue date on their license.
+Each vehicle is to be registered with the Main Office by the student and obtain a parking permit at enrollment.
+Parking permits may be purchased for \$20.
+Students who do not get their license until second semester may purchase a permit for \$15 if purchased within 30 days of the issue date of their license.
 Failure to acquire a decal, improper parking, or any driving infraction may result in your vehicle being towed at the owner's expense.
-Do not block traffic by double parking on the end of rows; these are emergency exits for fire and police vehicles.
-Vehicles may be towed if drivers do not abide by the parking regulations, and/or loss of parking/driving privileges may result.
 Any towing fee will be at the car owner's expense.